 A copywriter is fantastic for web pages, particularly sales pages.
 They know how to drill down into the needs of your target users and speak to them on a fundamental level.
 Part writer, part psychologist, and part alchemist, good copywriters speak your user’s language.

-You can hire them to write taglines, sales brochures, product descriptions, even your sales emails.
+You can hire copywriters to write taglines, sales brochures, product descriptions, even your sales emails.

 Why would you hire a content writer?

+Content is a different kettle of fish.
 You need a content writer if you need white papers, case studies, blog posts, even emails.
 User guides and how-to tutorials are an educational form of content.
 Specialist content writers can create scripts for videos.
+Content writers are also adept at creating content for email marketing campaigns if you’re looking to build relationships with your subscribers.

 A content writer will do a ton of research into your product/service before they start writing anything.